orientechnologies/orientdb-docs/Network-Binary-Protocol.md

 </tbody>
 </table>

+**Note** when the type of a field in a response depends on the values of the previous fields, that field will be written without the type (e.g., `(a-field)`).
+The type of the field will be then specified based on the values of the previous fields in the description of the response.

 # Record format
 The record format is choose during the [CONNECT](#request_connect) or [DB_OPEN](#request_db_open) request, the formats available are: